-ADS-B, MLAT and FLARM data indicates that GA are largely already routing around Keevil or climbing above.
+ADS-B, MLAT, FLARM and SkyDemon data indicates that GA are largely already routing around Keevil or climbing above it.

 Group Impact Level of Analysis

 Commercial Airlines Training Costs N/A

 Evidence

 It is assessed that there is currently no impact on commercial airline training costs as a result of the Drop Zone or Glider site.